bobk48/RaspberryPiOS/README.md

 Raspberry Pi.

-We will post solutions to In-Chapter Exercises, advisories, errata, and Python3, and Bash shell script code found in each book here on or about November 1, 2023.
-This is the expected release/publication date of the hardcover, paperback, and e-copy of of Volume 1.
-We'll also provide links to reference materials you can use to go beyond what we present in the books.
+We will post solutions to In-Chapter Exercises, advisories, errata, and Python3, and Bash shell script code found in Volume 1 of the series here on or about November 1, 2023.
+This is the expected release/publication date of the hardcover, paperback, and e-copy of that volume.
+We'll also provide links to reference materials you can use to go beyond what we present in the book.

 Till then, keep checking back here for more information and content!